In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based

 The US term for ethics committee, a panel of people which reviews any proposed clinical trial to ensure that the participants are protected from any foreseeable exploitation or harm.

-A hormone produced by the pancreas that tends to lower blood sugar levels.
+A hormone produced by the pancreas that helps regulate the amount of sugar (glucose) in the blood.

 intent to treat analysis

 All participants in a clinical trial are included in the final analysis, in the groups they were originally assigned to, whether or not they actually completed their course of treatment.
 This method provides a better estimate of the real-world effect of a treatment than an ‘on treatment’ analysis.

 A natural protein produced by the human body in response to infection.
 Manufactured interferon alfa is a treatment against hepatitis B, hepatitis C, genital warts and some cancers.
 See also ‘pegylated interferon’ – this is the form of the most commonly used drug.